About Us

 He offered his expertise.
 He taught us how to do body work and we started to restore and paint our tractors as well as Allyn.
 We found out at this time that there were too many parts that were needed for the Oliver tractors that just were not avail.
 We started to find sources for some of these items and a few other fellow collectors found out we had these items and the phones started ringing.
 The rest is history.

-Since then, Allyn, Dick, Uncle Ernest and Stanley have all passed away...
-Without all of them we would not be here today doing what we are doing, especially Uncle Ernest and Stanley.
+Since then, Allyn, Dick, Uncle Ernest, Stanley, and Robert have all passed away...
+Without all of them we would not be here today doing what we are doing, especially Uncle Ernest, Stanley, and Robert.
 They taught Mark most everything he knows about the mechanics of the Oliver tractors.
+Now Mark is teaching Tyler the same and hopefully Tyler will be able to answer any questions that you might have as well.